Updated July 17, 2023

 - Offering low or no risk in investment.

 - Providing a consistent return on investments.

 - Secrecy and not providing complete information about how they give such a high rate of return.

 - Unregistered scheme with unlicensed workers working in the firm.

-- Suggesting and pressurizing to reinvest in order to get a high rate of return
+- Suggesting and pressurizing to reinvest to get a high rate of return

 - Always looking for new investors.